5F8575tree/study-notes-repo/figma.md

 **NOTE** As with saving color styles, you can save your text styles, for example "heading 1", "heading 2', "paragraph", "button", etc.

+**FONT-WEIGHT**: You will probably find that the larger the font size, the smaller you want the font weight to be.

 # Effects in Figma

 Background blurs can be effective to show up hard-to-read text, a bit like using a gradient.
 However, you should probably stick to either a white or black background blur if you plan to use it effectively.
 A value of around 5 or 6 is usually best for the blur.
 Again, this will also show up in your CSS as backdrop-filter: blur(5px); Of course, you need to put a rectangle with black (or white) over your image and be sure to apply the blur to your rectangle, and _not_ the image itself.
 Also, do NOT get carried away with this effect, use it sparingly.